garrandall/popular-music-data/tracks/take-me-to-church-hozier.md

 In the madness and soil of that sad earthly scene
 Only then I am human
 Only then I am clean
-Ooh oh.
+Oh oh.
 Amen.
 Amen.
 Amen

 Take me to church
 I'll worship like a dog at the shrine of your lies